 The ocean is one of Earth’s most mysterious places and is crucial to our way of life.
 It supplies us with food and many other resources.
 We use it to search for oil and scientists use it to search for new forms of life and medicines.

-The ocean comprises over 139,434,000 sq mi and has a total volume of 320,000,000 cubic mi.
+The ocean comprises over 139,434,000 sq mi and has a total volume of 320,000,000 cubic miles.
 This represents about 71% of the Earth’s surface.
 We have only explored about 5%of the ocean so far while the remaining 95% have not been seen by humans.
-That is a lot of places we have not seen and a lot of species that have yet to be discovered.
+There are a lot of places we have not seen and a lot of species that have yet to be discovered.

 As we continue to explore and learn about the ocean, it becomes important to understand how it is defined by the world and what features it has that are crucial to the stability of the world.
 It is also important to understand how humans have affected the health and welfare of the ocean.
 Ours is not the only ocean in the solar system and the more we understand our own, the better we will be able to approach studying those foreign places.

 How many oceans are there?
 There are 5 oceans: